syswraith/blog/content/Blogs/Basic concepts of Hashing.md

 # Chaining

-### Important points to note:
+### Important points to note

 - This type of technique uses linked lists to store keys.
 - When a collision occurs, one can simply add the incoming key to the linked list.
 - This solution is able to dynamically store incoming keys without requiring us to manually resizing it.
 - Each index of the hash table points to the head of the linked list that stores the most recent element of the bucket.